 - What is the chance that a customer will buy something from you again and what would be the value of this behaviour?

 - How many of the customers would have bought from you regardless?

-In conclusion: New Customer Acquisition goals is a handy feature for Performance Max campaigns that allows you to easily reach more new customers via all Google networks.
+In conclusion: New Customer Acquisition goals in Google Ads is a handy feature for Performance Max campaigns that allows you to easily reach more new customers via all Google networks.
 However, NCA entails a number of pitfalls: the selection effect will persist, reports will show an inflated representation of the results, and finally it remains difficult to determine the correct objectives.